-I-35 Expansion -
+I-35 Expansion - Brazos River Bridges

-Project ID (CSJ): 0194-01-010,
+Project ID (CSJ): 0015-01-225

 Two new bridges will provide access road crossings over the Brazos River.
 This is the first time bridges of this kind will be built in Texas - a combination cable-stay and girder construction.
 The style was chosen in cooperation

 Need & Purpose